 Renewable Natural Gas is an ultra-clean, low-carbon natural gas alternative.
 It is not a fossil fuel.
-Renewable Natural Gas is the naturally occurring gas generated by organic matter as it decomposes.
+Renewable Natural Gas is the naturally occurring gas generated by organic matter

 When organic matter decomposes or is anaerobically digested, it creates biogas, which primarily consists of approximately 60 percent natural gas and 40 percent carbon dioxide.
 Today, Hawaii Gas is working to increase the use of renewable natural gas in its business from wastewater treatment plants and landfills and from other renewable resources.